pearsontechnology/st2contrib/packs/bitesize/README.md

 The bitesize pack has rules that match the trigger and call bitesize workflows For cassandra and mongo you should see their creation in cloudformation For mysql (rds) you should see the creation in the rds console

+### Bitesize use/testing

+When testing in a Bitesize environment, you'll need to copy both the stackstorm and VPC-nat external IP address into the vpc-nat security group whitelist to allow stackstorm to talk back to kubernetes

+Run the migrate_cluster.py script to make your cluster the 'live' one, as stackstorm talks to the live load balancers for kubernetes, consul and vault by default